Darnque/Elemental-Tower-Defense/README.md

 Detailed information about the project is in the "Elemental Tower Defense REPORT.pdf" file.

-NOTE: This project is not only written by myself, I gave credits to those who contributed this project in the classes they wrote.
+#### NOTE1: This project is not only written by myself, I gave credits to those who contributed this project in the classes they wrote.
-NOTE: This project is written by using IntellIJ IDE and with Java 11.04
+#### NOTE2: This project is written by using IntellIJ IDE and with Java 11.04